NINA SIMONE PIANO COMPETITION

 Application & Performance Requirements

-Applications must be received by April 15, 2023, 11:59pm EST. The Nina Simone Piano Competition reserves the right to request additional information from applicants.
+The Artist Division is open to applicants 17 and up, born on or before June 15, 2009.
+Applications must be received by March 21, 11:59pm EST. All applicants will be notified by April 1, 2026.
+The Nina Simone Piano Competition reserves the right to request additional information from applicants.

 The following must be included in the online application form via getacceptd.com/artofthepiano.
 No physical application will be accepted by the NSPC office.

 a.
 A non-refundable charge, in the amount of one hundred U.S. dollars ($100.00).
-After February 28, 2023, the application fee is $120.00.
+After February 28, 2026, the application fee is $120.00.

 b.
 A digital, high-resolution (300 dpi or higher) photograph of the applicant.